Brochures Brochures

 Fukuoka

-Board Coral Adventurer at the harbour city, Chuo Wharf Cruise Centre, Fukuoka at 4:00pm, where there is time to settle into your stateroom before departure.
-Take the time to become acquainted with all the facilities onboard as you spend the day getting to know your fellow travellers.
+Board Coral Geographer at Chuo Wharf Cruise Centre, Fukuoka at 4:00pm.
+Once on board there is time to settle into your stateroom and get acquainted with your fellow travellers.
+After your onboard orientation, the Expedition team will brief guests on upcoming activities.
 Enjoy the Captain’s Welcome Drinks before the first of many delicious dinners.

 SHIMOKOSHIKIJIMA